ltoinel/docker-woob/README.md

 # docker-woob
-Woob Docker Image for Carbure Project
+A simple Woob Docker Image for Carbure Project